 NOTE 1— Suspension of wireless functionalities refers to functionalities such as frame generation, schedules, scoreboard maintenances, etc., while still preserving previously negotiated parameters with the peer EHT STA(s).NOTE 2—Group addressed frames delivery procedure is defined in 35.3.15 (Multi-link group addressed frame delivery and reception).

 If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs corresponding to that TID.

+A TID may be mapped to a link in either the MU-EDCA mode or the unrestricted mode, as indicated by the MU EDCA Mapping field of the TID-To-Link Mapping element.
+If no mapping mode is indicated for a TID’s mapping to a link, that mapping is assumed to be in the unrestricted mode.

+If a TID is mapped in MU-EDCA mode to a link, when a non-AP STA affiliated with a non-AP MLD performs EDCA contention to transmit MSDU’s corresponding to that TID on that link:

+If the TID is negotiated as an r-TWT UL TID, during the corresponding r-TWT SP, the non-AP STA shall ignore the MU-EDCA mapping mode

+Otherwise, the non-AP STA shall use the latest MU-EDCA parameter set announced by the AP affiliated with the AP MLD that operates on the link If the MU-EDCA parameters announced by the AP operating on the link indicate AIFSN=0, then the value of the AIFSN is assumed to be 15.

 If a TID is mapped in DL to a set of enabled links for a non-AP MLD, then: